The quality of an artist's work is of course somewhat subject to opinion. Does it move or strike you when you view it? Does it "speak to you?"

-For more information regarding the history of encaustics click here.
+For more information regarding the history of encaustics click here or here.

 For more information regarding encaustic products click here.

 As always, THANK YOU for your interest in my work!
-If you have further questions regarding quality, I'd be glad to discuss details, down to every product I use.
+If you have further questions regarding quality, feel free to send an email; I will try to answer any questions you may have.